parseablehq/parseable/README.md

 ]'
 ```

-- For complete Parseable API documentation, refer to [Parseable API Docs](https://www.parseable.io/docs/category/api).
+- For complete Parseable API documentation, refer to [Parseable API Docs ↗︎](https://www.parseable.io/docs/category/api).
-- To configure Parseable with popular logging agents, please refer to the [agent documentation](https://www.parseable.io/docs/category/log-agents).
+- To configure Parseable with popular logging agents, please refer to the [agent documentation ↗︎](https://www.parseable.io/docs/category/log-agents).
-- To integrate Parseable with your applications directly, please refer to the [integration documentation](https://www.parseable.io/docs/category/application-integration).
+- To integrate Parseable with your applications directly, please refer to the [integration documentation ↗︎](https://www.parseable.io/docs/category/application-integration).

 ## :stethoscope: Support

-For questions and feedback please feel free to reach out to us on [Slack](https://launchpass.com/parseable).
-For bugs, please create issue on [GitHub](https://github.com/parseablehq/parseable/issues).
+- For questions and feedback please feel free to reach out to us on [Slack ↗︎](https://launchpass.com/parseable).
+- For bugs, please create issue on [GitHub ↗︎](https://github.com/parseablehq/parseable/issues).

-For commercial support and consultation, please reach out to us at [`hi@parseable.io`](mailto:hi@parseable.io).
+- For commercial support and consultation, please reach out to us at [`hi@parseable.io` ↗︎](mailto:hi@parseable.io).

 ## :trophy: Contributing